sthbrx/sthbrx.github.io/content/blog/2017-02-13-high-power-lustre.markdown

     liblustreapi.c: In function ‘llapi_get_poollist’:
     liblustreapi.c:1201:3: error: ‘readdir_r’ is deprecated [-Werror=deprecated-declarations]

-This looks like one of the new errors intruduced in recent GCC versions: I found the following stanza in a `lustre/autoconf/lustre-core.m4`, and removed the `-Werror`:
+This looks like one of the new errors introduced in recent GCC versions: I found the following stanza in a `lustre/autoconf/lustre-core.m4`, and removed the `-Werror`:

     AS_IF([test $target_cpu == "i686" -o $target_cpu == "x86_64"],
             [CFLAGS="$CFLAGS -Wall -Werror"])